macOS (Homebrew)

 CLI Reference

-The legend-cli binary is a Rust-based tool for managing Legend Prime accounts, signing transactions, and running a local MCP server.
+The legend-cli binary is a Rust-based tool for managing Legend accounts, signing transactions, and running a local MCP server.
 It handles P256 key management, OAuth login, and direct API access.

 Installation